-- (a) Legislative Council: A vacancy or vacancies on the Legislative Council shall be filled for the remainder of the term from among eligible Resident Electors in the Legislative Council District of the former member as follows: - (1) Within 30 days of vacancy, by majority vote of the Legislative Council members of the same political party of the former member; - (2) After 30 days, by majority vote of the remaining members of the Legislative Council regardless of party affiliation. - (3) Should all seats on the Council be simultaneously vacant, then a special election shall be called to fill all seats. - (b) Board of Selectmen: A vacancy or vacancies on the Board of Selectmen shall be filled in the manner prescribed by Section 9-222 of the General Statutes. - (c) For all other elected Town Bodies, a vacancy or vacancies shall be filled as follows: - (1) Within 30 days of vacancy, by a majority vote of the remaining members of the Board; - (2) From 31 to 60 days of vacancy, by appointment of the First Selectman with the approval of the Board of Selectmen. - (3) Should the number of vacancies leave less than a majority of the membership, the First Selectman with the approval of the Board of Selectmen, within 30 days, shall fill all existing vacancies.
+- (a) Legislative Council: A vacancy or vacancies on the Legislative Council shall be filled for the remainder of the term from among eligible Resident Electors in the Legislative Council District of the former member as follows: - (1) Within 30 days of vacancy, by majority vote of the Legislative Council members of the same political party of the former member; - (2) After 30 days, by majority vote of the remaining members of the Legislative Council regardless of party affiliation. - (3) Should all seats on the Council be simultaneously vacant, then a special election shall be called to fill all seats. - (b) Board of Selectmen: A vacancy or vacancies on the Board of Selectmen shall be filled in the manner prescribed by Section 9-222 of the General Statutes. - (c) Board of Education: If a vacancy occurs in the office of any member of the local Board of Education, then the successor shall be determined by: - (1) A majority vote of the remaining members of the same political party of the former member provided said vote occurs within 45 days of vacancy; - (2) A majority vote of the remaining members regardless of party affiliation after 45 days. - (3) Should the vacancy still not be filled after 90 days, then the current Chair of the Board of Education shall appoint the successor - (4) Should all seats on the Board of Education become simultaneously vacant, then a special election shall be called to fill all seats

+- (5) Any successor(s) so appointed shall serve until the next regular town election for Board of Education positions, at which election a successor shall be elected for the unexpired portion of the term, the official ballot specifying the vacancy to be filled. - (d) For all other elected Town Bodies, a vacancy or vacancies shall be filled as follows: - (1) Within 30 days of vacancy, by a majority vote of the remaining members of the Town Body; - (2) From 31 to 60 days of vacancy, by appointment of the First Selectman with the approval of the Board of Selectmen. - (3) Should the number of vacancies leave less than a majority of the membership, the First Selectman with the approval of the Board of Selectmen, within 30 days, shall fill all existing vacancies.